< Back

 *Crucifixion.
 Wood, 42 x 26.

 The Virgin and St John the Evangelist sit in the two corners.
+The Three Marys, returning to Jerusalem, are seen as tiny figures in the distance.
+Adam's skull lies at the foot of the cross among a litter of other bones.
+The panoramic landscape is exquisitely detailed and suffused with light.
 Signed and dated 1475(?) on the cartellino.
 The last figure is damaged and the date has sometimes been read as 1477.
 Mauro Lucco (2006), on the other hand, dates the picture about 1473 on grounds of style – before Antonello’s trip to Venice and before another version (similar but with the addition of the two crucified thieves) dated 1475 at Antwerp.
 The figure of the crucified Christ is again almost identical to that in a much earlier picture at Sibiu (Romania).
 The history of the picture is unknown.
 It was bought in London in 1884 for £350.
-Badly worn and much restored.
+When it was acquired, the panel had been been given an arched top, and the cartellino had been cut from the bottom and stuck to the back of the panel.
+The painting was returned to its original rectangular shape by making up the upper corners with triangular inserts, and the cartellino was reattached to the front of the panel between narrow strips of new wood.
+The surface is badly worn.
 The best preserved part is the figure of the Virgin.

 **Saint Jerome in his Study.
 Wood, 46 x 37.

 Framed by a Gothic stone arch, the red-robed saint reads in a small wooden study erected in a monastic interior.
 His cardinal's hat rests on the bench behind him and his discarded shoes lie at the bottom of the steps.
 On the platform to his left are a domestic cat and two potted plants (one a carnation and the other a miniature tree).
 The shelves behind are lined with books, pots and writing materials.
 There is a tiny crucifix, upper left.
 To the right, Jerome's lion pads across a majolica pavement.
 On the step in front are a quail, a peacock and a copper bowl.
-The effects of light, streaming through the foreground arch and through the windows behind, are meticulously observed, and the sunlit landscape beyond the lower windows is described in the tiniest detail.
+The effects of light, streaming through the foreground arch and through the windows behind, are meticulously observed.
+The sunlit Siciian landscape beyond the square lower windows is described in the minutest detail, and the blue sky seen through the biforate Gothic upper windows is dotted with tiny swallows.

 This miniature-like, very Flemish picture was seen in 1529 in the house of Antonio Pasqualino at Venice by Michiel, who records that it was variously attributed to Antonello, van Eyck and Memlinc.
 Its dating is controversial: it is sometimes considered an early work (1450-65), which Antonello could have taken with him to Venice in 1475 as a sample of his skill, and it is sometimes considered a mature work painted in Venice.
 (The picture is painted on lime wood – unusual for Sicily but known in Venice.)
 It has been suggested that the composition was based on a wing, depicting St Jerome in his library, of a triptych (now lost) by van Eyck, which was given to Alfonso I of Naples by Battista Lomellini in 1444.
 The head of St Jerome has the character of a portrait (Cardinal Albergati, King Alfonso of Aragon, Nicolò Casano, and the Venetian Benedictine reformer Marco Barbo have all been suggested as possible subjects).
 The picture was in England by 1835 in Sir Thomas Baring’s collection.
 Purchased by the National Gallery from the Earl of Northbrook in 1894.
 In excellent condition.